Neshri/Introspection/evolving_graphs/rules.md

             Scope Limitation: This rule applies exclusively to .py files (except __init__.py) located within the /evolving_graphs/ Genome directory.

             Protection Clause: All directories and files outside of /evolving_graphs/ are explicitly protected and must never be deleted or modified by this protocol.
-This includes but is not limited to .venv, .git, operational scripts (.sh), and requirements.txt.
+This includes but is not limited to .venv, .git, the memory_db/ directory, operational scripts (.sh), and requirements.txt.

             Definition: A module is considered unreachable if it is not imported and used by an active Orchestrator, a designated entry point, or another transitively referenced module within the Genome.